Martin Handcraft (original) alto saxophone

-Ever since then I've always viewed the arrival of a Martin on the bench
+Ever since then I've always viewed the arrival of a Martin on the

-likely to be completely surprised.
+and highly likely to be completely surprised.

-I think, though, that the thing that most surprises me is that not so
+I think, though, that the thing that most surprises me is that

-- and sometimes it seemed you had the devil of a job
+Martins away - and sometimes it seemed you had the devil of a job

 just to find anyone who'd heard of the name.
 That's how I got the

 Handcraft bari for £120...no-one else knew what it was or

 These days it's a very different story, but you can still find good

 And so we come to the Martin in question.

-The 'Handcraft" model name was used by Martin almost throughout the
+The 'Handcraft" model name was used by Martin almost throughout

-is now known as the Handcraft Original.
+range - is now known as the Handcraft Original.

-There were three variants of this model; the first featured plain tone
+There were three variants of this model; the first featured plain

-the second had the bevelled tone holes but no front top
+trademark; the second had the bevelled tone holes but no front top

 F key, which made its appearance on the third version.
 This model

 is the second variant, made in the period between 1919-1928.